etrusci-org/destinyspath4/README.md

 ## Dependecies

-DP4 was written and tested on Python `3.9.2`.

 - [Python](https://www.python.org/downloads/) version `>= 3.9.2`
   Linux: It's most probably already installed.
 Otherwise install **python3** with your favorite package manager.
   Windows / MacOS / Other: Download the latest 3.x.x release and install it.
 Make sure to let the setup program *"add Python to your PATH"*.
 - A terminal to run it.
 The default on any platform should do the trick.

+Note: DP4 was written and tested on Python  `3.9.2`.
+Later Python versions may introduce breaking changes, but usually you're good with installing the latest one.

 ---